AndreTecFil1991/longest-succession-of-1s/README.md

-# longest-succession-of-1s
+# longest-succession of 1's
-example of an implementation for the exercise of longest succession of 1s in a given array of 0s and 1s
+Example of a solution for the longest succession of 1's given an array of 0s and 1s

+# logic resume
+Find the position of 0 to be replaced with 1 to get longest continuous sequence of 1s.

+## notes
+This development was made using NodeJS with mocha and chai to test it

+## before run
+Download or clone the repository, open the terminal and navigate to the correct directory and run

+$ npm install

+## to run tests
+It's only required to run
+$ npm run tests

+## run the script
+It's onlu required to run
+$ npm run longest <input_expect_a_sequence_of_0s_and_1s>

+## License
+Since this was done with a MIT license feel free to use it and fork itt to update it on your own